 - official transcripts, indicating the year of graduation from an Accreditation Council for Occupational Therapy Education (ACOTE) or a World Federation of Occupational Therapists (WFOT) accredited entry-level professional program

-- proof of initial certification by the National Board for Certification in Occupational Therapy (NBCOT) or AOTCB initial certification (prior to NBCOT)
+- proof of initial certification by the National Board for Certification of Occupational Therapy (NBCOT) or American Occupational Therapy Certification Board (AOTCB)

-- proof of licensure to practice (if applicable in the state of current practice)
+- proof of active licensure to practice (if applicable in the state of current practice)

 - current membership to the American Occupational Therapy Association

-- a personal essay - is also required that sets forth the applicant’s professional goals and compatibility with the program’s learning objectives.
+- a personal essay that sets forth your professional goals and compatibility with the program’s learning objectives.
 The essay will be analyzed using a rubric for both the level of writing as well as the applicant's understanding of the program.
 As stated in the admissions criteria, the essay will be graded and some individuals will be required to complete a one-credit writing course.
 The essay must address focused questions that coincide with the program’s mission.
 Each essay must include answers to the following three question prompts:

 - Define an "agent of change," in your own words.